adigunstella/Employee-Analysis/README.md

 Key Focus Areas

-	•	Workforce size and structure
+	•Workforce size and structure
-	•	Employee distribution by department, gender, and country
-	•	Performance ratings and high-performing employees
+	•Employee distribution by department, gender, and country •Performance ratings and high-performing employees
-	•	Salary patterns across departments
+	•Salary patterns across departments
-	•	Employee tenure and retention
+	•Employee tenure and retention
-	•	Overtime workload by department
+	•Overtime workload by department

 Tools Used

-	•	Power BI
+	•Power BI
-	•	Power Query for data cleaning and transformation
-	•	DAX for calculated measures and KPIs
+	•Power Query for data cleaning and transformation •DAX for calculated measures and KPIs

 Additional Files